*UPDATED FEBRUARY 2018*

 - your sites Page Rage (more about that later)

 - is Google able to crawl and index your site

-- do you have a Google + page
+- do you have a Google My Business Page

 Some factors you can control by the basic set up of your site, others are controlled by the content and how users interact and share the site.